rishab0902/Snake-game/readme.md

 - Project `Snake -game` will open in Project Explorer Menu
   - Go to `Snake-game/src/com/snake` and click on Main.java which will be display on your IDE
   - Click **Run** button in Main.java(it has `main` method ) and frame will run
-  - Sometimes your IDE might takes some time to build the graphics the clic on **Debug** button in your IDE and it will run quickly.
+  - Sometimes your IDE might takes some time to build the graphics then click on **Debug** button in your IDE and it will run quickly.

  ## Controls

 | Keyboard Keys    |       Description                                                                                  |